 Ann Cleare is from county Offaly in Ireland.
 In 2005, she graduated with a B.mus from University College Cork where she was awarded the Mary V. Harte Memorial Prize.
 In 2008, she received an M.Phil in Composition from UCC, where she studied with John Godfrey and Jesse Ronneau, and where she also worked as a tutor for two years.
 She is currently undertaking a PhD in Composition at Harvard University under the supervision of Chaya Czernowin and Hans Tutschku.

-Current and future projects include new works for Ensemble Apparat, Clarinettist Carol McGonnell and The Argento Chamber Ensemble, Flutist Richard Craig, The Experimental Ensemble (SWR Studios, Freiburg), RTÉ National Symphony Orchestra of Ireland, The Curious Chamber Players, ELISION, Ensemble Nikel, Yarn/Wire, and Ensemble Dal Niente.
+Current and future projects include new works for Clarinettist Carol McGonnell and The Argento Chamber Ensemble, Flutist Richard Craig, The Experimental Ensemble (SWR Studios, Freiburg), RTÉ National Symphony Orchestra of Ireland, The Curious Chamber Players, ELISION, Ensemble Nikel, Yarn/Wire, Ensemble Mosaik, and Dal Niente Ensemble.

 Honors and awards include The IMRO/Feis Ceoil Composition Competition (2007), The West Cork Chamber Music Festival Composer Awards (2008), Bank of Ireland Millennium Scholar (2009), a research grant at The EXPERIMENTALSTUDIO Freiburg des SWR, various grants and bursaries from The Arts Council Ireland, a Gaudeamus Prize Nomination (2010), The Blodgett Composition Prize (Harvard, 2010), The Adelbert W. Sprague Prize (Harvard 2013), The Staubach Honoraria for Darmstadt 2014.